rik-degraaff/Subluminal/docs/network_protocol.md

 }
 ```
 ### LobbyCreateReq
 Represents a lobby create request from the client to the server.
+Example:
 ```
 LobbyCreateReq {
   "name":s"greatest lobby ever"
 }
 ```
 ### LobbyCreateRes
 Represents a lobby create response from the server to the client.
+Example:
 ```
 LobbyCreateRes {
   "id":s"4053"
 }
 ```
 ### LobbyJoinReq
 Represents a request from client to server to join a lobby.
+Example:
 ```
 LobbyJoinReq {
   "id":s"4053"